Cudham: Transport

 Cudham, being in the county of Greater London, is still under the Transport for London remit and is served by a London Buses bus service, with the R5/R10 connecting the area with Orpington via Green Street Green, and also to Knockholt in Kent.
-The closest rail links to the area are Chelsfield station and Knockholt station, in Travelcard Zone 6.
+The closest rail links to the area are Chelsfield station and Knockholt station, in London fare zone 6.

 Events

 Cudham hosts one of the oldest village shows and fetes, dating back to Victorian times.
 It is held annually on the August Bank Holiday Monday.

-Cudham also hosts the famous annual Cudham Craic music festival, a popular two day music event in Cudham's recreation ground promoted by KentBand.com.
+Cudham also hosts the famous annual Cudham Craic music festival, a popular two day music event in Cudham's recreation ground.

 Local politics

 Cudham is part of the largest ward in Greater London, Darwin (ward), covering a rural area including Downe, Leaves Green, Berry's Green, Single Street, and Westerham Hill.